 Sexually Abused by a Priest in the Archdiocese of Denver?
 We Can Help.

-Through Our Own Investigation, We Have Identified 19 Catholic Clergy Accused of Sexual Abuse in the Archdiocese of Denver, and that Number is Expected to Grow.
+Through Our Own Investigation, We Have Identified 39 Catholic Clergy Accused of Sexual Abuse in the Archdiocese of Denver, and that Number is Expected to Grow.

 Unlike many of his colleagues, Archbishop Aquila has never released the names of clergy accused of sexually abusing children in the Archdiocese of Denver.
-This makes the Attorney General investigation even more critical for the safety of the general public and the healing of many wounded victims.
+This made the Attorney General investigation even more critical for the safety of the general public and the healing of many wounded victims.

 We believe it to be the most comprehensive list of accused priests publicly available today.
 In many cases, the priests listed below were the subject of multiple allegations, or were moved to a new parish after allegations arose.

 The accused clergy we have identified are: